 Lester Family Vineyards is well-known to local wine enthusiasts, having been used to create high-end wines for labels such as Big Basin, Alfaro, and La Rochelle.
 Now, rather than only sell to other winemakers, owners Steve and Lori Johnson are producing their own wines with fruit from their esteemed vineyards.
 With rockstar viticulturist Prudy Foxx and a handful of talented winemakers, Lester Estates Wines unveiled their first commercial release in fall 2018 which included a pinot noir, syrah, and chardonnay.
 Given its pedigree, it’s little surprise the new label has already caught fire.
 Conde Nast Traveler recently proclaimed the Santa Cruz Mountains one of the top ten wine regions in the world, noting that Lester Estates shouldn’t be missed.
 Steve Johnson refers to the property as the crown jewel of the region given its sheer beauty.

 Enjoy a lush, vineyard setting with sweeping views of the region at this hilltop winery that feels worlds away, but is just 10 minutes from downtown Soquel.
 The label was founded in 1987 by twin brothers Peter and Paul Bargetto—a family name that should be recognizable to anyone familiar with local wineries—and their childhood friend, Jon Morgan.
 The brothers and Jon got their start in the business at the family’s Bargetto Winery, the oldest wine producer in the county which opened on December 5th, 1933 (history buffs will note the non-coincidental date as the repeal of Prohibition).
-Today, Peter, Paul and Jon produce award-winning Pinots and Chards on the same land farmed by their grandfather in the early 20th century.
+Today, Peter, Paul, and Jon produce award-winning Pinots and Chards on the same land farmed by their grandfather in the early 20th century.
 Visitors are welcome to visit the scenic tasting room every Saturday and Sunday from 11a.m. – 4:30p.m., enjoying a scenic redwood-lined drive up the hillside, and nursing a glass on a patio overlooking the Monterey Bay and the surrounding region.
 When you visit, seek out fun details such as Italian roof tiles that date back to the mid-1700s, and a pair of towering wooden doors fashioned from a 12,000-gallon redwood tank salvaged from the original Bargetto winery.
-Did we mention they’re award winning?
+Did we mention they’re award-winning?
 Soquel Vineyards scored Double Gold for both the 2017 Santa Cruz Mountains Saveria Vineyard Pinot Noir and the 2016 Partner’s Reserve Regan Vineyard Merlot, also from the Santa Cruz Mountains at the 2019 San Francisco Chronicle Wine Competition this past January.
 Click here for a full list of awards they received!
-Please call winery directly for current operating status and wine tasting offerings.
+Please call the winery for tasting reservations and current offerings.

 Thirsty for more?
-The Santa Cruz wine region is home to more than 70 wineries and tasting rooms, many of which are charming, family-owned and operated destinations.
+The Santa Cruz wine region is home to more than 70 wineries and tasting rooms, many of which are charming, family-owned, and operated destinations.
 Find your next favorite bottle via our site which details the many ways to sample the Santa Cruz Mountain AVA.